 The Satellite Educators Association, Inc. (SEA) is a 501(c)(3) nonprofit organization incorporated in Pennsylvania in 1989 and now headquartered in Pasadena, California.
 SEA is a professional organization of educators and those who want to enhance the education environment to excite students about Science, Technology, Engineering, and Mathematics (STEM) through space-based technology.
 SEA envisions the world's finest educators supporting STEM learning for pre-kindergarten to post-graduate students using real-world applications involving satellite technology and satellite-based remote-sensing data.
 Primary activities include the annual Satellites & Education Conferences bringing educators, government, and industry together in support of teachers and students; Multinational Youth Studying Practical Applications of Climatic Events (the M.Y.
 S.P.A.C.E.
-Program), an international K-12 environmental research collaborative; the online SEA Newseltter; and More Lessons from the Sky, our online, standards-based lesson plan library for K-12.
+Program), an international environmental research collaborative for grades 8-12; the online SEA Newseltter; and More Lessons from the Sky, our online, standards-based lesson plan library for K-12.

 You are invited to learn more about the Satellite Educators Association, its history and meet the officers by visiting the About Us page at https://www.SatEd.org.